-One or two weeks before the start of the conference you’ll receive your personal link to join the online conference platform, where you can set-up your own profile and create your personalised conference schedule.
-More information will follow as soon as possible.
+Important: After payment you will just receive a payment confirmation.
+One week before the start of the conference at the latest, you will receive your personal link to join the online conference platform, where you can set-up your own profile and create your personalized conference schedule.

 ORGANISING COMMITTEE OF THE 2021 CONFERENCE

 Joanny Bélair (Utrecht University and LANDac), Gemma van der Haar (Wageningen University and LANDac), Dominique Schmid (Utrecht University), Richard Sliuzas (ITC – University of Twente), Marja Spierenburg (Leiden University), Guus van Westen (Utrecht University and LANDac), Chantal Wieckardt (LANDac).

 You can contact the Organising Committee at: firstname.lastname@example.org.